apache/accumulo-website/pages/how-to-contribute.md

 | [Proxy][p]         | [Issues][pi]                   | Apache Thrift service that exposes Accumulo to other languages |
 | [Maven plugin][m]  | [Issues][mi]                   | Maven plugin that runs Accumulo |

-## Confluence

-The [Accumulo Confluence Space][confluence] provides a collaboration space for design documents.
-If you would like write access, please send a request to `dev@accumulo.apache.org` with your Confluence username.

 ## Example Contribution workflow

 1. Create a [GitHub account][github-join] for issues and pull requests.